KeepSerene/link-snap-landing-page-react/README.md

 - Focus management in modal dialogs
 - Screen reader friendly content structure
 - Color contrast compliance

-## 🚦 Known Issues & Future Improvements

-Currently, the URL shortening functionality faces CORS (Cross-Origin Resource Sharing) issues when interacting with the API.
-This is a known limitation that will be addressed in future updates through:

-- Implementation of a proxy server
-- API endpoint modifications
-- Alternative API service integration

-I welcome contributions to help resolve this issue!

 ## 🏃‍♂️ Running the Project